CI-Connect/connect-client/README.md

 -----------

 If you have an older version of the module already set up, first clean everything up:

 1. bosco_stop --force
- - run "ps ux" and make sure no condor daemons are still running
+ -run "ps ux" and make sure no condor daemons are still running
 2. rm -rf ~/.bosco
 3. rm -rf ~/bosco
 4. rm ~/.ssh/bosco*